BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 SECTION 1.
 LOCAL ENDORSEMENTS

 The power to endorse a candidate for elected public office or a ballot measure (“Local Endorsements”) will only belong to a majority of members voting at a Chapter Meeting.
 The Electoral Committee may establish additional requirements to consider Local Endorsements.
-Any appeal against a decision by the Electoral Committee may be agendized for a Chapter Meeting by a petition of 100 members in good standing and overturned by a ⅔ supermajority vote of the Local.
+Any appeal against a decision by the Electoral Committee may be agendized for a Chapter Meeting by a petition of 100 members in good standing and such decision may only be overturned by a supermajority vote at such meeting.

 SECTION 2.
 ELECTORAL COMMITTEE